HussainAther/philosophy/causality/contextualemergence.md

 partition.
 Then, this matrix gives eigenvalues that characterize time scales for which the dynamics can be ordered by size.
 The eigenvectors span an eigenvector space such that the measure principal component states form a simplex.
 The three leading eigenvalue give a neural state representation that has a 2-simplex with three vertices, or a triangle.
-We can further classify neural states by distance frmo the vertices of the simplex to clusters of neural data.
+We can further classify neural states by distance from the vertices of the simplex to clusters of neural data.
 In the principal component state space, the clsuters appear as non-intersecting convex sets between mental states.
 We may alos use recurrence structure analysis to partition the state space into recurrent clusters such that they overlap from the